 The Wave Seat – a simple two tone granite block seating.
 The strength in the design comes from the combination of radial blocks to form a 27m long irregular curvilinear sculptural seat with shallow alcoves for social interaction.
-The use of the contrasting Mist granite and Carlow Blue limestone lends strongly to the bold but simple visual composition.
+The use of the contrasting Mist granite and Kilkenny Blue limestone lends strongly to the bold but simple visual composition.

 Some of the main challenges the Client Team had to overcome was achieving the specified levels of flood protection within a relatively confined space.
 Design in response to coastal conditions – particularly the choice of materials and the construction detail to reflect the potential for inundation by wave action.

 - Close collaboration with the Landscape Architect to achieve the design ideas.

 - Contribution to the communication of the ideas to the Client body through the provision of precedent images, samples of the proposals, and visit to see the production process.

 The area of the promenade at Colwyn Bay has been transformed from a barren, narrow through route, into an accessible, modern and inclusive space.
 The promenade is once again an asset which locals can take great pleasure in and will also help to attract visitors back to the town, which is key to the wider regeneration aspirations of the area.